andrewchambers/hermes/doc/quick-start/quick-start.md

 ```

 Packages must write their output to a designated output path, ```(dyn :pkg-out)``` fetches this value from the janet dynamically scoped variable named
 by the janet keyword :pkg-out.
-The builder then writes this file using 'spit' function, to spit data to disk.
+The builder then writes this file using the 'spit' function, to spit data to disk.

 Finally, let us put everything we tried together: